Alluxio/alluxio/docs/en/operation/Metrics-System.md

 worker.source.jvm.class=alluxio.metrics.source.JvmSource
 ```

-Now save the file and restart Alluxio, and metrics will be collected by your chosen monitoring software!
+Save the file and restart Alluxio, and metrics will be collected by your chosen monitoring software.

 ### Grafana